"Secret" Syria strike helps Israel signal resolve on Iran

 He referred to "the destruction of the Syrian reactor in 2007" - straying from Israel's no-comment policy.

-Asked by Reuters when Israel might give an on-record account of what happened at Deir al-Zor, dropping its censorship order, a defence official said there was no such decision pending.
+Asked by Reuters when Israel might give an on-record account of what happened at Deir al-Zor, dropping its censorship order, a defense official said there was no such decision pending.

 But the official also indicated Israel no longer feels the same reluctance to offend Damascus, having written off President Bashar al-Assad as a 17-month-old Syrian insurgency deepens.